fyncom/karmacall-website/.github/MONITORING_SETUP.md

 ### Email not sending

-- Verify SENDGRID_API_KEY and ALERT_EMAIL are set
+- Verify SMTP_EMAIL and SMTP_PASSWORD are set correctly
-- Check SendGrid dashboard for errors
-- Make sure you verified your sender email in SendGrid
+- Make sure you're using your MX Route email password
+- Verify the SMTP server is correct: `echo.mxrouting.net`
+- Try port `587` instead of `465` if you get SSL errors (add `SMTP_PORT: 587` to workflow env)
+- Check MX Route webmail to ensure the account is active
+- Test by triggering the workflow manually and checking GitHub Actions logs

 ### Slack not working